Genomon-Project/paplot-doc/command.rst

 :output_dir:
   Output directory path.
-See :ref:`2.
-Output Directory <output>`, for explain of directory components.
+See :ref:`3.
+Output directory <output>`, for explain of directory components.

 :project_name:
   Project name.
 For use title of output files.

-**optional**

---config_file        Path of configuration file.
-If not specified, then use default file.
---remarks            The text to be output to the remarks column of index.html.
-If not specified, use the value of a configuration file.
--h                   Displays the help.
---version            Displays the version.

-.. _output:

 ------------------------
 2. Command options